 Benefits of Hiring Persons with Disabilities:

 * The unique experiences and views of workers with disabilities adds to workplace diversity.
-They can also provide insights on how companies can better serve people with disabilities.
+They can also provide insights on how companies can better serve persons with disabilities.

-* Bigger Talent Pool.
-Persons with Disabilities bring a divers range of skills, abilities and perspectives to the workplace.
+* Persons with Disabilities bring a divers range of skills, abilities and perspectives to the workplace.

 * Hiring persons with disabilities creates a more positive public image, and may make the company more attractive to business associations, customers, or prospective employees.

 * People with disabilities have valuable skills, qualifications and experience.
-The key is matching the right person to the right job.ttractive to business associations, customers, or prospective employees
+The key is matching the right person to the right job

 * The U.S. and some other countries offer incentives to companies who hire persons with disabilities.

-* Lower Employee turnover, as employees with disabilities are much more likely to be loyal and stay on the job.
+* There is lower employee turnover, as employees with disabilities are much more likely to stay on the job.